kamzi247-leng/Project-1/README.md

-#My ML & AI engineering journey
+# My ML & AI engineering journey

 Starting this journey with the basics of python

+## Variables

+We start with this.